Brooklyn Brunch Club

 I didn’t grow up clinging to my mother's apron strings or learning family recipes from my grandmother in the kitchen.
 In fact, my parents used to joke that I better marry a man who could cook so I wouldn't starve!
 Culinary school wasn't my destiny - film school was.
 And then lo and behold, my first job out of college was at Martha Stewart's TV show.
 And she taught me how to cook.

 From Martha's own kitchen to the kitchens we traveled to around the world, I had a front row seat watching our generation's brightest culinary minds at work - chefs like Grant Achatz, Daniel Boulud, David Chang, and Dan Barber.
 After 6 years with Martha, I continued my culinary education producing The Chew on ABC.
 I’ve witnessed how powerful breaking bread with new people can be on so many occasions.
-It’s a pleasure to share what I’ve learned, the people I’ve met, and the foods I’ve tasted with you each month at brunch club.
+It’s a pleasure to share with you what I’ve learned, the people I’ve met, and the things that inspire me.